This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Treatment for aspiration pneumonia

-Prevent and manage aspiration pneumonia:
+Prevent or manage aspiration pneumonia:

 - Go to speech therapy as directed.
 A speech therapist can teach you exercises to strengthen the muscles you use to swallow.
-You may also need to see a dietitian or occupational therapist.

 Follow up with your healthcare provider as directed: